 • Delusions of being controlled: You believe certain objects or persons have control over you.
 For example, you might think the president of the United States has control over your behavior.

 • Somatic delusions: You believe your or parts of your body

-Paranoia is extreme suspicion of others, their actions or perceived intentions.
-For example, you see a duck on the river and think the police have placed a camera in the duck to watch you.
+Paranoia is extreme suspicion of others, their actions, or perceived intentions.
+For example, you see a duck on the river and think the police have placed a camera on the duck to watch you.